 AWS ValidationException (Validation Exception) means the input fails service validation constraints.
 In AWS APIs, this error returns HTTP 400.

-Amazon EC2 returns `VolumeInUse` when the specified EBS volume is attached to an instance and not in an `available` state for the requested operation.
+Amazon EC2 VolumeInUse means an EBS volume is still attached, detaching, or otherwise not in the required available state for the requested operation.